 Before joining Chambers, Tom was an intern to Sir Adrian Fulford at the International Criminal Court in The Hague.

-He has a particular interest in judicial review and Court of Protection proceedings and is eager to develop this part of his practice.
+Tom has a particular interest in public law and is eager to develop this side of his practice.

 Prior to joining Chambers, he worked at the European Court of Human Rights in Strasbourg for 3 months.
 He was responsible for reviewing a significant number of cases at both the admissibility and substantive stages.

 He is a regular contributor to the Administrative Court Digest, having provided the following digests: ACD 12, 18, 27, 28, 46, 65, 93; ACD 6, 19, 51, 84; ACD 29, 32, 55, 94; ACD 9, 34, 77 and; ACD 18.